JanHendrikVanHeusden/Kute/apidocs/gfm/kute/nl.kute.asstring.config/-as-string-config/with-property-sorters.md

 Sets the new default value for [AsStringClassOption.propertySorters](../../nl.kute.asstring.annotation.option/-as-string-class-option/property-sorters.md).

 -
+   Any exceptions that may occur during evaluation of a [PropertyRankable](../../nl.kute.asstring.property.ranking/-property-rankable/index.md) are ignored, and:
+-
+   The exception will be logged
+-
+   The [PropertyRankable](../../nl.kute.asstring.property.ranking/-property-rankable/index.md) will be removed from the registry, to avoid further exceptions
+-
    Nothing will happen effectively until [applyAsDefault](apply-as-default.md) is called on the [AsStringConfig](index.md) object.
 -
    [applyAsDefault](apply-as-default.md) applies the value being set to the [AsStringClassOption.defaultOption](../../nl.kute.asstring.annotation.option/-as-string-class-option/-default-option/default-option.md) application-wide default.